EDI-Systems/M7M01_Eukaron/CONTRIBUTING.md

 ### RME and Packages

 RME is an General-Purpose Advanced OS that sticks to a microkernel approach.
-It focuses on multi-core scalability, It should not have package dependencies, except for the libraries that are provided by the manufacturer.
+It focuses on multi-core scalability and many new features that you don't find in common operating systems.
+Also, it should not have package dependencies, except for the libraries that are provided by the manufacturer.
 If external libraries are needed for a specific project, it is the user's duty to add such packages to the system.
-RME is not meant to compete with FreeRTOS, RT-Thread or uC/OS.
-If you just need a small, fast yet reliable kernel, RME is your best choice, especially when you need to run an RTOS as the guest RTOS on **[M7M2](https://github.com/EDI-Systems/M7M2_MuAmmonite)/[M7M1](https://github.com/EDI-Systems/M7M1_MuEukaron)**.
+RME is not meant to compete with Linux or Windows.
+If you need a kernel that have very high performance and is very scalable, RME is your best choice.

 ### Design Decisions

-Different from most operating systems, only the most used arcitectures are supported, such as the Cortex-M, Cortex-R, MIPS and MSP430.
-Other architectures are on the decline, and will disappear in a couple of years, hence they are not supported.
-Unlike FreeRTOS and RT-Thread, RME is designed by intention to contain no pre-included packages.
-This simplifies the system and is without extra hassle.
-Also, the RME kernel's IPC is very lightweight, very concise by design.
-Only two kinds are supported, mailbox and counting semaphore.
-This also makes it easy to formally verify the system against a extremely high standard, e.g. EAL7+.
+Different from most operating systems, RME also supports MPU-based memory protection and some high-end microcontrollers.
+The access control is capability-based, and thus provides a better access control model when compared with Linux.
+Also, the RME kernel's IPC is very lightweight, very concise by design, and should have very high performance on most architectures.

 ## How Can I Contribute?